 The BEEP Fund team of volunteer doctors are always on call to assist with any emergency situation.
 The majority of these calls are for road traffic accidents.
-Many road accidents can be avoided, and these points will refresh drivers on car care, maintenance and safety tips.
+Many road accidents can be avoided, and these points will refresh drivers on car care, maintenance and staying safe on the roads. ?

 Drive safely, keep your vehicle in good working order and be prepared in the event of an accident so that hopefully you will never be on the receiving end of emergency medical response teams.
-However, be reassured that the BEEP Fund doctors are on call to deliver their life-saving skills to anyone who may need them.
+Check the AA website for additional information.
+Be reassured, however, that the BEEP Fund doctors are on call to deliver their life-saving skills to anyone who may need them.?